plumier/plumier/docs/Fundamentals.md

     .catch(console.error)
 ```

-Facility is a component used to configure Plumier application to get a new ability.
-It consist of some middlewares in a correct order, some process before the application initialized and some default application configuration.
+Facility is a component used to configure Plumier application to add a new functionalities.
+It consist of ordered middlewares, some initialization process before the application started and some application configuration.
 Plumier provided some facilities for development convenient.

 | Facility              | Includes                                                          | Package                 |
 | --------------------- | ----------------------------------------------------------------- | ----------------------- |